omgmog/omgmog.github.com/_posts/2014-01-19-getting-started-with-using-sass-in-your-existing-website.md

 ?>
 {% endhighlight %}

-Now, make a directory called `stylesheets` and chmod it to `777`* so that the s.php script can write to it.
+Now, make a directory called `stylesheets` and make it so that the s.php script can write to it.
 Upload your `.scss` files to the stylesheets directory.

-> \* It's worth mentioning here that a chmod of `777` probably isn't completely necessary, but it's the `#yolo` method I'm using to just ensure that `s.php` can make its cache directory.

 You should now have something like the following: